All Collections

 Top-level Table Properties

-• Max Rows: The total number of rows of this table (can be used across multiple instances on the same template).
+• Max Rows indicates the total number of rows of this table.
+This can be used across multiple instances on a single Template.

-• Starting Rows: The starting row of this instance of the Table.
+• Starting Rows is the starting row of this instance of the Table.

-• Number of Rows: The number of rows (of the Max Rows) that should be displayed in this instance of the Table.
+• The number of rows (of the Max Rows) determines the quantity of rows to be displayed in the corresponding instance of the table.

 Table Column Properties